KeerthikaReddy02/zero_bug/README.md

 ## Why fit-peeps
 - More than often we can find apps related to either fitness or nutrition but not very often to do we find one which includes both the parameters.
-Therefore, we are hoping that this app will help all of us to become a healthier version of ourselves.
+Therefore, we are hoping that this app will help us become a healthier version of ourselves.